 Recognized by Government & Industry

-Hearing Instrument Specialists (H.I.S.) are also recognized by all other Government agencies including: the Ontario’s Workplace & Insurance Board (WSIB), Veteran Affairs Canada and the Ontario Ministry of Community and Social Services.
+Hearing Instrument Specialists (H.I.S.) are also recognized by all other Government agencies including: the Ontario’s Workplace & Insurance Board (WSIB), Veteran Affairs Canada and the Ontario Ministry of Children, Community and Social Services.

 Hearing Instrument Specialists (H.I.S.) work with insurance companies to facilitate access to and proper administration of private and/or company hearing aid benefit plans.

 As AHIP members, Hearing Instrument Specialists (H.I.S.) in Ontario have an obligation to act in the best interest of the patient /client , to uphold the dignity and honour of the profession and to practice in accordance with the ethical principles set out in the AHIP Code of Professional Conduct (Schedule 1 of AHIP’s By-Laws).
 The code sets standards of professional integrity and practice including legal requirements and conduct with patients/clients, colleagues, other health care professionals and the general public.

 AHIP represents and guides Hearing Instrument Specialists (H.I.S.) in their practice in the best interest of the hard of hearing of Ontario.
 AHIP responsibly administers entry to practice, standards of practice and consumer complaint management.
 Hearing Instruments Specialists (H.I.S.) must be practicing members of AHIP in good standing in order to maintain authorizer status with the Ministry of Health, Assistive Devices Program.

 To obtain more information about Hearing Instrument Specialists (H.I.S.), please call 1-888-745-2447 or go to our website www.helpmehear.ca